Apple likes the MacBook Pro Touch Bar, but here's why I really don't

 Higher hopes

-Apple has higher hopes for Touch Bar technology, though, and I do see its potential in some areas, for example as a replacement for multi-click menu navigation options.
-The Touch Bar is great for picking emoji from hundreds of options, for example -- it's a natural visual search, and you can swipe through the list fluidly.
+Apple has higher hopes for Touch Bar technology, and I do see its potential in some areas -- for example, as a replacement for multiclick menu navigation options.
+The Touch Bar is great for picking emoji from hundreds of options, since it's a natural visual search and you can swipe through the list fluidly.
 Indeed, I wish Apple would make emoji search a default Touch Bar option, not one restricted to its Mail and Messages apps.

 These moments of satisfaction are one reason I'm cautious about declaring the Touch Bar dead to me.
 Apple isn't done with the technology.